Skip to contents

 test_extrapolation - Visualize the error of stock extrapolation

-This function subset those cores that reach the desired depth, estimates the stock (observed stock), estimate the stock from the linear relation of organic carbon accumulated mass and depth using the 90, 75, 50 and 25% top length of the indicated desired depth.
-Compares the observed stock with the estimated stocks by extrapolation.
-This function requires that some of you core do reach the desired depth.
+This function subset those cores that reach the desired depth, estimates the stock (observed stock), estimates the stock from the linear relation of organic carbon accumulated mass and depth using the 90, 75, 50 and 25% top length of the indicated desired depth, and compares the observed stock with the estimated stocks by extrapolation.
+This function requires that some of your cores do reach the desired depth.

 estimate_seq_rate - Organic carbon sequestration rates estimation

-Estimate the average organic carbon sequestration rate to the soil in a indicated time frame (by default last 100 years) from the organic carbon concentration and the age of the samples.
+Estimate the average organic carbon sequestration rate in the soil in a given time frame (by default last 100 years) from the organic carbon concentration and the age of the samples.

 Installation